-Sometimes I need a little extra cacao powder to hide the avocado flavor, and other times I might need an extra splash of maple syrup or a pinch of salt to make the flavor pop.
-If you want to add an extra flavor, such as a touch of almond extract or a spoonful of peanut butter, you can do that, too!
+Sometimes you may need a little extra cacao powder to hide the avocado flavor, or an extra splash of maple syrup, to make the flavor pop.
+If you want to add an extra flavoring, such as a touch of almond extract or a spoonful of peanut butter, you can do that, too!

 When I first started making this avocado pudding (nearly 10 years ago!)
 I only had a mini food chopper to blend it together.
 And it still gets the job done!

-But, for a silky-smooth pudding that could fool picky eaters, I highly recommend using a high-speed blender, like my Vitamix, if you can.
+But, for a silky-smooth pudding that could fool picky eaters, I highly recommend using a high-speed blender, like a Vitamix, if you can.
 It makes this pudding totally luscious!

 What are the Benefits of Avocado?